Code-Institute-Submissions/BaxtersMS1/README.md

 This is the website for Baxters Pharmacy, a local community pharmacy.
 Baxters does not currently have an online presence.
 The website has been created to enable Baxters to be found online so that they can compete with local competitors and also to showcase the range of services that they offer.

-It is designed to be responsible and accessible on a range of devices, making it easy to navigate for existing and potential customers.
+It is designed to be responsive and accessible on a range of devices, making it easy to navigate for existing and potential customers.

 ![Home page](/readme-assets/homepage-image.JPG)

 **User Experience (UX)**

-In planning my development I considered the five planes the good UX design.
+In planning my development I considered the five planes of good UX design.

 **Strategy:** This is a B2C website which has to appeal to a mass of audience of adults of all ages.
 As such the language I used could not be overly formal or technical.
 The aim was to portray a feeling openness and friendliness, while being professional at the same time.

 **Scope:** The functional aim of the website is to be primarily informational in its content.
-The aim is to inform the user ie existing and potential customers of who we are, what do we offer and where are we based.
+The aim is to inform the user ie existing and potential customers of who we are, what do we offer and where we are based.

 **Skeleton:** I used Balsamiq to create a basic wireframe prior to commencing development work.
 From this I created the basic structure of each page and the features for each one.